hull/hull-node/README.md

 ### **requestId**

 unique identifier for a specific request.
-Will be used to enrich the context of all the logs emitted by the the Hull.Client logger.
+Will be used to enrich the context of all the logs emitted by the the [Hull.Client logger](https://github.com/hull/hull-client-node/#setting-a-requestid-in-the-logs-context).
 This value is automatically added by the `notifHandler` and `smartNotifierHandler` with the SNS `MessageId` or SmartNotifier `notification_id`.

 ### **config**

 an object carrying `id`, `secret` and `organization`.
-You can setup it prior to the Hull Middleware execution (via custom middleware) to ovewrite default configuration strategy
+You can setup it prior to the Hull Middleware execution (via custom middleware) to override default [configuration strategy](#configuration-resolve-strategy).

 ### **token**